sensu/sensuctl-plugin-template/README.md

 # Sensuctl Plugin Template

 ## Overview
-sensuctl-plugin-template is a template repository which wraps the [Sensu Plugins Go Library][2].
+sensuctl-plugin-template is a template repository which wraps the [Sensu Plugin SDK][2].
 To use this project as a template, click the "Use this template" button from the main project page.
 Once the repository is created from this template, you can use the [Sensu Plugin Tool][9] to populate the templated fields with the proper values.